Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/approach1.md

 folder: /labs/vstsextend/jenkins/approach1/
 ---

-In this section, the Jenkins will be configured to run separately.
+In this section, Jenkins will be configured to run separately.
 A service hook will be configured in VSTS to trigger a Jenkins build whenever source code changes are pushed to a particular branch.

 1. To configure the service hook, navigate to the VSTS team project page, click on the Settings icon and choose the **Service Hooks** option